 Dismissal

-A student may be readmitted to the University only with the specified approval of the University Appeal Board and the Provost.
+A student may be readmitted to the University only with the specified approval of the University Appeals Board and the Provost.
 They must be satisfied that the student has met any conditions that were specified by the University Appeals Board at the time of dismissal, pursuant to SR 6.4.5.2.7.
 Before making their decision, they should also consider whether the student has met conditions that were specified by the dean, the Registrar, or the Provost, pursuant to SR 6.4.4.2.5, SR 6.4.4.5, or SR 6.4.6.3.

 Expulsion